 What to say in an exit interview: A guide for departing employees

-“Be good to those you are leaving behind because it is night where you are going”.
-This is especially true when you are leaving a job.
-It is important to maintain relations and leave as amicably as possible even though the reasons leading to the departure may have been unsavory.
-In a study done in the United States, statistics revealed that an average person changes jobs at least 12 times in their lifetime.
 If you remain in the same line of work, there is a good chance that you will have to engage with your previous employers and colleagues.
-Imagine how humiliating it would be having to engage with your previous employers after having thrown a fit of rage.
-Therefore, it is important to always leave with your dignity and in a way that does not offend your previous employer.
+Imagine how humiliating it would be to engage with your previous employers after throwing a fit of rage.
+Therefore, it is important to always leave with dignity and in a way that does not offend your previous employer.
 This article will discuss tips on what to say and how to handle an exit interview when leaving an employer.

 Before we delve into things to say in an exit interview, we must first understand what an exit interview is and understand the events leading to an exit interview.
 This information will allow us to determine what to say in an exit interview as circumstances are different.
-An exit interview is described as an interview held with an employee about to leave an organisation, typically in order to discuss the employee’s reasons for leaving and their experience of working for the organisation.
-Companies conduct exit interviews to hear an employee’s opinion about their job, supervisor, organisation, and more.
-These interviews are especially important because they offer a deeper look at workplace culture, day-to-day processes, management solutions, and employee morale.
-During an exit interview, an exiting employee needs to give as much helpful information as possible to the employer.
+An exit interview is an interview held with an employee about to leave an organisation, typically to discuss the employee’s reasons for leaving and their experience of working for the organisation.

 Several factors may lead an employee to leave an organisation.
 These factors determine how a person should respond to an exit interview.
 There are generally two ways in which an individual can leave an organisation, firstly by choice because they have found a better opportunity or because they have been pushed out of the organisation due to downsizing or termination of employment.